Kupang East Nusa Tenggara, Indonesia Travel Guide

 Find elevated spots around Kupang for panoramic views of the city and its surrounding coastline.

-Visit Pantai Lasiana or Pantai Teddys for relaxed beach time, swimming, plus appreciating the sunset.
+Visit Pantai Lasiana or Pantai Teddys for relaxed relaxing on the beach, swimming, plus appreciating the sunset.

 Find tranquility and rejuvenation in Kupang, whether through serene coastal moments, local spa experiences, or simply enjoying the peaceful environment.